snehalstomar/Hybrid-Transformer-based-Self-Supervised-Monocular-Depth-Estimation/README.md

 </p>

 ### Bibtex
-If you use this code for your research, please cite our paper:
+If you use this code, please cite our paper:
 ```
 @inproceedings{tomar2022hybrid,
   title={Hybrid Transformer Based Feature Fusion for Self-Supervised Monocular Depth Estimation},